logaretm/vee-validate/docs/content/api/form.md

 </code-title>

-Clears error messages, resets the meta state for all fields and reverts their values to their initial state.
+Clears error messages, resets the meta state for all fields and reverts their values to their initial state and resets the `submitCount`.

 Accepts an optional object containing the new form state, useful if you need to reset the form values to different values other than their initial state.

 This is the shape of the `state` object: